Struggling to get interviews?

 Specify the type of security clearance you have

-There are three basic levels of security clearance:
+The three basic levels of security clearance are:

-There are specialized clearances issued by the Department of Energy, like “Q” for nuclear weapons information and “L” for nuclear-related intelligence.
+The Department of Energy issues specialized clearances, like “Q” for nuclear weapons information and “L” for nuclear-related intelligence.
 These should only be listed on your resume if specifically required for a role.
 Otherwise, your baseline clearance level (confidential, secret, or top secret) is sufficient.

-There are additional security distinctions beyond a standard security clearance, like Special Access Programs (SAP) and Sensitive Compartmented Information (SCI), that allow a more granular level of control over sensitive information.
+Additional security distinctions beyond a standard security clearance, like Special Access Programs (SAP) and Sensitive Compartmented Information (SCI), allow a more granular level of control over sensitive information.

 You should avoid advertising past access to SAPs or SCIs on your resume.
 Given the highly sensitive nature of these programs, you should only include these details if they’re explicitly required for a position.

-It is usually enough to list your baseline security clearance level.
+Listing your baseline security clearance level is usually enough.
 However, if the job posting specifically requires SCI or SAP eligibility, you can mention it, but don’t name specific programs or any other details that may be classified.

 Generally, you should only include the following details: